j0hn-mc-clane/fast-api-example/readme.md

 #### Build and Compose
 Now, to get started:

-(if you have cloned the repository simply cd into mantra_v2)
+(if you have cloned the repository simply cd into repo)

 `````shell
 docker compose -f docker-compose-local.yml  build --no-cache --force-rm && docker compose -f docker-compose-local.yml up